lanl-ansi/PowerModels.jl/docs/src/parser.md

 ## PTI Data Files (PSS/E)

-**Note: This feature is currently in development, and only partial parsing of and conversion of PTI files into a PowerModels format is supported.
-The following power network components are currently supported: buses, loads, shunts (fixed and approximation of switched), branches, two-winding and three-winding transformers (incl. magnetizing admittance), and generators.
+**Note: This feature supports the parsing and conversion of PTI files into a PowerModels format for the following power network components: buses, loads, shunts (fixed and approximation of switched), branches, two-winding and three-winding transformers (incl. magnetizing admittance), generators, two-terminal dc lines, and voltage source converter HVDC lines.**
-There is early support for two-terminal dc lines, but this feature should not be relied upon.**

 The following method is the main exported method for parsing PTI data files: